Youniwemi/aiify/readme.txt

 == OPEN AI ==

-Aiify Blocks utilizes the API from  [OpenAI](https://platform.openai.com/) .
+Aiify utilizes the API from  [OpenAI](https://platform.openai.com/) .
 This plugin does not gather any information from your OpenAI account.
 The data transmitted to the OpenAI servers primarily consists of the AI prompt composed using our models as well as the context you specify.
+We may also use the API to retrieve the available models.

 It is important to check your usage on the [OpenAI website](https://platform.openai.com/account/usage) for accurate information.
 Please also review their [Privacy Policy](https://openai.com/policies/privacy-policy) and [Terms of Service](https://openai.com/policies/terms-of-use) for further information.

 == Ollama (beta) ==

-Aiify Blocks lets the user set up his prefered Ollama service (can be self hosted) to use multiple models [Ollama](https://ollama.ai/) .
+Aiify allows users to set up their preferred Ollama service, which can be self-hosted, to use multiple models from [Ollama AI](https://ollama.ai/) .
 This plugin does not gather any information from your Ollama service.
-The data transmitted to the your Ollama service primarily consists of the AI prompt composed using our models as well as the context you specify.
+The data transmitted to your Ollama service primarily consists of the AI prompt composed using your input, as well as the context you specify.
+We also retrieve the available models, allowing you to choose the one you want to use.

+If you are using an external Ollama service and not hosting your own, please review their privacy policy and terms of use.

+== OpenRouter (beta) ==

+Aiify allows users to set up their OpenRouter key to access multiple models from [OpenRouter](https://openrouter.ai/).
+This plugin does not collect any information from your OpenRouter account.
+The data sent to OpenRouter consists primarily of the AI prompt and the context you specify.
+Additionally, we retrieve a list of available models for your convenience.

-It is important to check your usage on the [OpenAI website](https://platform.openai.com/account/usage) for accurate information.
-Please also review their [Privacy Policy](https://openai.com/policies/privacy-policy) and [Terms of Service](https://openai.com/policies/terms-of-use) for further information.
+Please review their [Privacy Policy](https://openrouter.ai/privacy) and [Terms of Service](https://openrouter.ai/terms) for more detailed information.

 == Features ==

 = AI-Generated Blocks =
 Generate AI content Blocks using the "Aiify Block".

+= Multi-Model Support with Ollama and OpenRouter = With Aiify, you have the flexibility to choose from a variety of AI models, including Mistral, Mixtral, Phi, Llama2, Gemini, PaLM 2, and Claude.
+Thanks to Ollama and OpenRouter support, new models are constantly being added to enhance your content creation capabilities.

 = Enhanced Toolbars (Aiify Enhanced Blocks) =
-Aiify Blocks enhances the following block types with an "Aiify Me" button: Paragraph, Heading, Code, Quote, Pull Quote, Verse, List Item, and Groups.
+Aiify enhances the following block types with an "Aiify Me" button: Paragraph, Heading, Code, Quote, Pull Quote, Verse, List Item, and Groups.
 This button allows for quick edits and the ability to prepend or append generated content based on the block content.

 = Full Site Editor (FSE) compatible  =
 Seamlessly integrates with WordPress Block Editor, Site Editor, and Customizer